coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 ## Limitations

-This navbar is intended to be the best possible implementation of a reusable solution to a common problem I face: building accessible, responsive, and extensible navigations with a large number and variation of items.
-It still has some limitations in application.
+I think this navbar has some limitations:

-1. First, I can't guarantee that any changes you make to markup inside categories will automatically be valid.
-If you change, add, or remove elements in the markup, consider checking your final output for WCAG compliance.
-You could certainly find a valid, accessible, and semantic way to add custom content like paragraphs, inner `div`s, images, and other content.
-But it's imperative that accessibility is your primary concern when doing so.
+1. I can't guarantee that any changes you make to markup inside categories will be valid.
+If you change, add, or remove elements in the markup, consider checking your final output for [WCAG](https://en.wikipedia.org/wiki/Web_Content_Accessibility_Guidelines) compliance.
+You could certainly find a valid, accessible, and semantic way to add paragraphs, `div`s, images, and other content, but it's imperative that accessibility is your primary concern when doing so.

-2. I don't think mega-menus are a great design pattern.
-You could probably tell by my website navigation.
+2. I don't think mega-menus are the right design pattern for most websites.
 I think the best case scenario is limiting your site navigation scope so you don't need such a comprehensive solution to the problem.

-3. This solution requires JavaScript.
-It's a very minimal and backwards-compatible JavaScript requirement, and I've done everything to remove dependencies from this project, but it still requires JavaScript.
-If you're extending this solution, you should consider incorporating a `<noscript>` element that covers users who don't load JavaScript.
+3. This solution requires JavaScript, and having a hard dependency on JavaScript is difficult to reconcile with progressive enhancement principles.
+I think my JavaScript is lean and avoids unnecessary dependencies, but it's still there.
+If you're extending this solution, you should consider incorporating a `<noscript>` element that provides navigation to users who don't load JavaScript.

-4. Callback hell.
-I recognize that using vanilla JavaScript here means I summoned the Devil of Callback Hell.
-That was intentional, and difficult to avoid while reducing dependencies and making the script as universal as possible.
-The great thing about modern JavaScript is all the syntactic sugar out there.
-It would be a relatively small lift to port this script over to your favorite framework or JavaScript standard, I think.

 ## Next steps

+1. Improve my initial design

-I'm hoping the internet at large agrees with me that I've found an optimal solution for site navigation here.
+I'm hoping the internet at large agrees I've found an optimal solution for site navigation.
 If that's not the case, I'd love to know what I missed.
-I've invested quite a bit of time here and solving this problem appropriately: with an emphasis on accessibility, responsive design, and reusability is important to me.
-Please send me an email or even submit a pull request on [ogdenstudios.xyz](https://github.com/ogdenstudios/ogdenstudios.xyz) to edit this blog post with your suggestions, or a pull request against [the sample rails project]() to show me where I can improve.
+Please [send me an email](mailto:tyler@ogdenstudios.xyz), or submit a pull request against [the sample rails project](https://github.com/ogdenstudios/navbar--rails) to show me where I can improve.

-I think an [HTML template](https://css-tricks.com/crafting-reusable-html-templates/) for this component is a great use case.
-I'd love to implement it that way for greater reusability and portability.

-Also considering the ubiquity and ease of use of npm I'd be interested in building this into a vanilla JavaScript or Vue component for others to quickly import into projects.
-A ruby gem is a great target here, too.
+2. Extend as an HTML template

+I think this navbar is an excellent candidate for building a [web component](https://css-tricks.com/an-introduction-to-web-components/).
+I'll likely follow up on this blog post with a use-case of converting the work here into a web component as outlined in Caleb's series.

+3. Implement in production

+I've implemented different versions of this navbar in production and plan to continue doing so.
+I'll be following up with some use cases, including incorporating the navbar with WordPress, Jekyll, and a full Rails app.
+I'd be interested to hear how others fare utilizing it in other stacks.

+4. Package it up

+I built this navbar with an eye to reusability, and after it lives in the wild for some time, I think creating an Node package or Ruby gem would be a great way to wrap it all up.

+Stay tuned for updates as I continue to refine and implement my navbar.